 If experts don’t dare mention peak oil, there are other things they can do.
 Especially bring up population and talk about the need for population control and women’s right to control their own bodies and lives with birth control and abortion to stop the 6th extinction.
 And also because getting population down via one child per woman is one of the only ways left at this very late date to soften energy and resource decline.
-Why doesn’t Danner use his public platform to get gun control laws so that when times get hard, we don’t all become terrorists of each other in a chaotic civil war of all against all?
+Why doesn’t Danner use his public platform to get gun control laws so that when times get hard, we don’t all shoot each other?
 I’ve read a lot of world history, and it appears to me that only the most brutal and the most cooperative survive in hard times, war, and collapse.
 With over half of Americans owning a gun, surely our destiny is brutal and not cooperative, dictatorship rather not democracy, local terrorists, not foreign.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report ]